One Hundred Years of Solitude: Fourth generation

-José Arcadio Segundo is the twin brother of Aureliano Segundo, the children of Arcadio and Santa Sofía. Úrsula believes that the two were switched in their childhood, as José Arcadio begins to show the characteristics of the family's Aurelianos, growing up to be pensive and quiet.
+José Arcadio Segundo is Aureliano Segundo's twin brother, and one of Arcadio and Santa Sofía's three children. Úrsula believes that the two were switched in their childhood, as José Arcadio begins to show the characteristics of the family's Aurelianos, growing up to be pensive and quiet.
 He plays a major role in the banana worker strike, and is the only survivor when the company massacres the striking workers.
 Afterward, he spends the rest of his days studying the parchments of Melquíades, and tutoring the young Aureliano.
 He dies at the exact instant that his twin does.